Updated on March 12th, 2025 by Nathan Parsh

 Source: Investor Presentation

-One potential threat to future growth is rising interest rates, which could increase the cost of capital for companies that utilize debt, such as utilities.
-Fortunately, the market is increasingly expecting the Federal Reserve to stop raising interest rates this year and possibly even begin to cut them.
-Lowering rates helps companies that rely heavily on debt financing, such as utilities, so investors do not need to be concerned about Consolidated Edison in a falling-rate cycle.
+One potential threat to future growth is high interest rates, which could increase the cost of capital for companies that utilize debt, such as utilities.
+Fortunately, the market isn’t expecting the Federal Reserve to raise interest rates any further, with the added potential for rate cuts in the future that would lower the company’s cost of capital.
+Lowering rates helps companies that rely heavily on debt financing, such as utilities.

-Even if rates do continue to go up, Consolidated Edison is in strong financial condition.
+Consolidated Edison is in strong financial condition.
 It has an investment-grade credit rating of A-, and a modest capital structure with balanced debt maturities over the next several years.
-A healthy balance sheet and strong business model help provide security to Consolidated Edison’s dividends.
-Investors can reasonably expect low single-digit dividend increases each year, at a rate similar to the company’s annual earnings-per-share growth.

 Competitive Advantages & Recession Performance